-Current AGEC degree options consist of 35 to 37 credit hours that seamlessly transfer to any in-state public university.
-SMCC continues to offer three different AGEC options for students planning to transfer: (1) AGEC A satisfies liberal arts degree requirements and a portion of the Associate of Arts degree; (2) AGEC B satisfies Business degree requirements and a portion of the Associates of Business degree offered at SMCC and (3) AGEC C satisfies Mathematics and Mathematics-based science degree requirements.
+The AGEC certificate consists of 35 to 37 credit hours that seamlessly transfer to any in-state public university.
+SMCC offers three different AGEC options for students planning to transfer: (1) AGEC A satisfies liberal arts degree requirements and a portion of the Associate of Arts degree; (2) AGEC B satisfies Business degree requirements and a portion of the Associates of Business degree offered at SMCC and (3) AGEC C satisfies Mathematics and Mathematics-based science degree requirements.
 A slight modification to the AGEC C is the AGEC S, which fulfills much of the Associates of Science degree.
+In addition, the college also offers an Associate of General Studies (AGS).
 Collectively, these credentials provide students with a variety of general educational options.
-All degree and certificate options and requirements are available via the MCCCD website.
+All degree and certificate options and requirements are available via the MCCCD Center for Curriculum & Transfer Articulation (CCTA).